iifl-logo

 The policy also provides the criteria for determining qualifications, positive attributes and Independence of Director and criteria for appointment and removal of Directors, Key Managerial Personnel / Senior Management and performance evaluation which are considered by the Nomination and Remuneration Committee and the Board of Directors.

 The Nomination, Remuneration and Board Diversity policy is directed towards rewarding performance, based on achievement of goals.
-It is aimed at attracting and retaining high calibre talent.
+It is aimed at attracting and retaining high caliber talent.

-The Board met 7 (seven) times during the year under review and have accepted all recommendations made by various committees.
+The Board met 5 (five) times during the year under review.

-The details of the number of meetings of the Board held during the Financial Year 2024-25 and the attendance of Directors forms part of the Report on Corporate Governance.
+The details of the number of meetings of the Board held during the FY 2025-26 and the attendance of Directors forms part of the Report on Corporate Governance.

 a) Audit Committee